ContExpo/ingdelsoftwareES/README.md

   <li>Download the Github <a href="https://github.com/ContExpo/ingdelsoftwareES/tree/main/Modelio/tp7_isoft">modelio project folder</a></li>
   <li>Zip it.</li>
   <li>In Modelio Context Menu, select "File > Import a project".</li>
-  <li>Search the zip you've just created wherever is, and selected it.</li>
+  <li>Search the zip you've just created wherever it is, and selected it.</li>
   <li>Done.</li>
 </ol>